janiluuk/L4D2_Missile/README.md

-# L4D & L4D2 Missiles Galore
+# L4D2 Missiles

 A SourceMod plugin that lets survivors fire dumbfire and homing missiles from their firearms in coop/survival (disabled in Versus/Scavenge).
-The script is defined in `l4d2_missile.sp` and compiles to `missile_l4d.smx`.
+The script is defined in `l4d2_missile.sp` and compiles to `l4d2_missile.smx`.

 ## Requirements
 - Left 4 Dead or Left 4 Dead 2 server.